 We began our work by sending out an advance survey to participants in the meeting to assess areas in which consensus might exist and to identify those in which a disparity of views is still evident.
 We asked participants to indicate what forms of peer review they were familiar with or had participated in; what scholarly objects were appropriately the subject of evaluation by peers; what materials were not, and should not typically be, reviewed; and (because it was a question of particular interest to us) whether respondents thought there would be value in somehow reflecting or signaling the number of reviewers that had been engaged on a specific work.

 The responses we received helped us to create an initial sketch of the components of the peer review process that a set of definitions, and a system of signals, would need to encompass.
 That model (Figure 1) has as a central focus identifying what has been reviewed (a proposal?
 A complete manuscript?
 A dataset?); who has done the reviewing (a scholarly peer?
 An editor?
-A reader?); and how the work has been reviewed, on a spectrum of fully closed to completely open.
+A reader?); and how the work has been reviewed, on a spectrum of fully closed to completely open.4 Other components of peer review that had more salience for some participants than for others were the question of when elements in review process had been conducted, how many reviewers had been engaged, and what the purpose in view of the review was.

 With the input of these survey responses, we constructed an agenda for a day-long conversation.
 Following a reintroduction to the emergence and practice of peer review across the long history of scholarly communication, the conversation focused on the following topics, each facilitated by an invited participant: